 - Push yourself: try daring projects and learn to fail.
 Be ambitious!
 Do not waste your time with things you know how to do well.
 Go beyond.
 Aim as high as you can, while trying to stay on track.

 - Context is important when solving problems.
 I found that offices are nearly the worst place to work for me.
 I have done some of my best work at home.
 Sometimes, a coffee place can be a decent alternative office (presumably because of the white noise effect).
 Sometimes, using a pen is better than a keyboard.
 Sometimes, working with a laptop in your bed is better than working on a desk.
 Change, try new contexts!

 - Set time aside to think, write, read in a quiet place.

 - Come back to important projects regularly.
 Do not get lost in the small stuff.

 - Urgency is an important factor.
 Somehow, being too happy about what you achieved can slow you down.
-This suggests that you should be critical of your own work, and that you should not underestimate your competitors.
+This suggests that you should be critical of your own work and that you should not underestimate your competitors.
 Of course, you need to stay motivated, so do not overestimate your competitors or underestimate your own work either!

 - You will not cure cancer in one day.
 You will not become a pro golfer in a week.
-You can only solve big problems by dividing them up in small chunks.
+You can only solve big problems by dividing them up into small chunks.
 Always stay focus on the next small step.
 Do not stare mindlessly at the big picture.

 Be physically smart: